About Distracted Driving

 Now You Know the Facts About Distracted Driving

 We have given you the rundown of what distracted driving is.
-We have even touched base on the top statistics of distracted driving, such as multitasking being a myth and eating behind the wheel being a more significant distraction than you might think.
+Moreover, we have even touched base on the top statistics of distracted driving, such as multitasking being a myth and eating behind the wheel being a more significant distraction than you might think.
+We hope you’ll apply what have you learned from the facts about distracted driving into your everyday life.

 Advantage Insurance Solutions is a top independent insurance agency in Denver, Colorado.
 Let our team be your insurance advantage.
 Call or text us today at (720) 221-8168.